 When you add emojis to your posts, they do show.
 So why not try a few out.

-If you’re on your phone you can use the Google My Business app to easily post and add emojis.
+If you’re on your phone you can use the Google Business Post app to easily post and add emojis.
 However, if you’re on a desktop you can copy and paste from websites like Emojipedia.

 “Take a high-resolution photo reinforcing your message so your post stands out.
 Photos should be simple, direct, in-focus and well-lit, with bright, vibrant colors.
 Photos should have a minimum resolution of 400px wide by 300px tall, in JPG or PNG format.”

 It’s just like posting to social media – your images should grab people’s attention.
 Whilst also reinforcing your caption.